 Prior to joining the firm, Kristen worked in medical imaging research in both academic and industry settings, conducting NIH-funded and Phase II-III industry-funded clinical trials ranging across multiple therapeutic areas, including oncology, arthritis, obesity, and cardiovascular studies, as well as several imaging modalities, including CT, MR, DXA, PET and mammography.

-Kristen received the distinction of Best Lawyers in America® Ones to Watch in 2020 and 2021 for her patent law expertise.
+Since 2020, Kristen has received distinction in Best Lawyers: Ones to Watch in AmericaTM for her patent law expertise.
 Kristen also serves on the Board of the Boston Patent Law Association and has previously served as a co-chair of the BPLA’s Diversity and Inclusion Committee.